 - Evindr in Emerald Prince.
 He is one of the top sorcerers in his country, and in this setting, that comes from being incredibly intelligent.

 - Shane Drinion in The Pale King, who may not be human.

-- Spock in Star Trek: The Original Series.
+- Trope Namer Mr. Spock from Star Trek: The Original Series.
 Fascinating.

-- Averted in the pilot episode, where he speaks like everyone else.
-In the pilot it was the First Officer, Number One, who spoke Spock Speak.
-She and Spock were rolled into one character as a result Executive Meddling telling Roddenberry he could retain one of those characters but not both.
+- Not, however, in the pilot episode, where he speaks like everyone else.
+In the pilot it was the First Officer, Number One (aka Una), who talked that way.
+Number One and Spock were combined into one character as a result Executive Meddling telling Roddenberry he could retain one of those characters but not both.

 - Also, Data of Star Trek: The Next Generation.
 Indeed, the way to tell him apart from his Evil Twin Lore was that Lore did use contractions.
 (Ironically, at the end of the very episode which introduced Lore, Brent Spiner flubbed one of his lines, causing Data to use a contraction.)
 (Or did he?
 It's so blatant you have to wonder if it was intentional.)

-- Seven of Nine from Star Trek: Voyager.
-And Tuvok.
+- Seven of Nine and Tuvok the Vulcan from Star Trek: Voyager.

 - Kai from Lexx does probably the best Spock Speak in television history, superior even to the Trope Namer.
 Lexx, the titular ship, does a pretty decent job of it himself, as does 790 and several other of the less human characters on this show.
 The only ones who don't talk this way are the thoroughly human characters of a quite low level of knowledge about things, Stanley and Xev/Zev, the ones who are typically having things explained to them in perfect expository Spock Speak.

 - Doctor Who: